Graduate Diploma in Arts

 You are also required to meet UC's English language requirements.

 How to apply

 This qualification is an ideal pathway into postgraduate study.
-UC offers over 16 postgraduate qualifications in arts.
+UC offers over 16 postgraduate qualifications in arts, humanities and social sciences.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement and evidence of high academic attainment/self-discipline.